whawty/libvirt-usb-hotplugd/README.md

 [![Go Report Card](https://goreportcard.com/badge/github.com/whawty/libvirt-usb-hotplugd)](https://goreportcard.com/report/github.com/whawty/libvirt-usb-hotplugd)

-Daemon that automatically attaches and detaches USB devices from libvirt-based virtual machines.
+Daemon that automatically attaches and detaches USB devices to and from libvirt-based virtual machines.

 ## How does it work?